 If you love the sound of a good acoustic bass guitar, you may want to give this short-scale bass a look.
 Compact and sturdy, the Cordoba Guitars 4 String Acoustic-Electric Bass Guitar can be easily carried to shows, parties, and gatherings.
-Despite its size, however, this instrument can produce sweet, warm, and full-rounded sounds that can liven up any tune.
+However, despite its size, this instrument can produce sweet, warm, and full-rounded sounds that can liven up any tune.

-When it is not plugged in, the Cordoba Guitars 4 String Acoustic-Electric Bass Guitar can make fantastic, bright, and beautiful sounds.
+The Cordoba Guitars 4 String Acoustic-Electric Bass Guitar can make fantastic, bright, and beautiful sounds when it is not plugged in.
 Made entirely of mahogany of the highest quality, this short-scale bass guitar has a fantastic resonance.
 As a result, it produces mellow, soft, and smooth sounds with a very decent level of sustain even when electricity does not play a part in any way.

 Portability and Practicality

 5. Kala U-Bass Satin/Mahogany Fretted Bass – Best Acoustic and Electric Short Scale Bass Guitar For Traveling

 What’s Included: Acoustic and electric short-scale bass guitar with three controls, carrying bag.

 - Fret size: 1.7 inches